jefgen/icu/docs/userguide/collation/customization/ignorepunct.md

     *greater-than* inserting the variable character *later* in the string.
 (Like accent differences.)

-For example: “deluge” < “deluge-” < “delu-ge” < “de-luge”.
+For example: "deluge" < "deluge-" < "delu-ge" < "de-luge".

-The implementation “shifts” the primary weight p of the collation element \[p, s, t, q\] of each variable characters down three levels: \[0, 0, 0, p\].
+The implementation "shifts" the primary weight p of the collation element \[p, s, t, q\] of each variable characters down three levels: \[0, 0, 0, p\].
 Regular characters with primary collation elements get a *low* quaternary weight, *lower* than that of any variable character.
 This is consistent with collation